gazbert/spring-boot-rest-app/README.md

 ### Running the App
 From the project root folder: `./app.sh [start|stop|status]`

+The [app.sh](./app.sh) script is configured to work with Gradle builds by default - it looks for the app jar in the `./build/libs` folder.
+For Maven builds, change the `lib_dir` variable to point to the `./target` folder.

 You can also run the app using Gradle or Maven:

 * Gradle - `./gradlew bootRun`